 View from the revolving restaurant of the Yanggakdo hotel

-Do you wonder how the Korean food was?
+Do you wonder about my experience with Korean food?
 Well honestly, most of the time I really enjoyed the food.
 They always served way too much and yes, I felt really sorry for all the wasted left-overs… Here’s a short photo summary.
 Dumpling soup and the BBQ-ish meal was amazing, the rest was OK (except for the fish, I didn’t touch it).
 I’m happy they didn’t serve me dog meat at least… as far as I know of!

 The last thing I can show you is a short video I made with my GoPro!